mlund/faunus/docs/_docs/topology.md

   - ...
 ~~~

+### Anisotropic Atoms

+By default, Faunus is currently compiled with centro-symmetric atoms, only.
+To add _i.e._ dipolar properties, modify the particle definition at the top of `src/faunus.cpp`.

 ## Molecule Properties

 A molecule is a collection of atoms, but need not be associated
 as real molecules.
 Two particular modes can be specified:

 1. If `atomic=true` the atoms in the molecule are unassociated and is
-   typically used to defined salt particles or any other non-aggregated
+   typically used to define salt particles or other non-aggregated
    species.
 No structure is required, and the molecular center of mass (COM) is
    unspecified.

-2. If `atomic=false` the molecule resembles a real molecule and a structure
+2. If `atomic=false` the molecule resembles a real molecule and a structure or trajectory
    is _required_.

 Properties of molecules and their default values: